Aladje

-Alberto Aladje Gomes de Pina (born 22 October 1993), known as Aladje, is a Portuguese footballer who plays for Italian Serie D club Sport Club Dilettantistico Ligorna 1922 as a forward.
+Alberto Aladje Gomes de Pina (born 22 October 1993), known as Aladje, is a Portuguese footballer who plays for Italian Serie D club SC Ligorna 1922 as a forward.

 Club career

 Born in Bissau, Guinea-Bissau to a father of Portuguese descent, Aladje started playing organised football with Calcio Padova in Italy.
 In summer 2012 he was acquired by Serie A club A.C.
 ChievoVerona, but never represented the team officially, first being loaned to F.C.
 Aprilia in Lega Pro Seconda Divisione.

 On 8 July 2014, already owned by U.S. Sassuolo Calcio, Aladje signed with F.C.
 Pro Vercelli 1892 also in a temporary deal.
-His first and only appearance as a professional took place on 6 December of that year, when he came on as a 76th-minute substitute in a 0–4 home loss against Delfino Pescara 1936 in the Serie B.
+His only appearance as a professional took place on 6 December of that year, when he came on as a 76th-minute substitute in a 0–4 home loss against Delfino Pescara 1936 in the Serie B.

 Released by Sassuolo on 30 June 2016 without one single competitive match to his credit, Aladje continued to play in the Italian lower leagues, representing in quick succession F.C.
 Ponsacco 1920 SSD, Savona F.B.C. and U.S. Gavorrano.
 On 20 August 2019, he joined S.S.D.
 F.C.
 Messina of the Serie D; in December, he suffered a knee injury which sidelined him for several months.

 International career

 Aladje chose to represent Portugal internationally, first being selected to the 2013 FIFA U-20 World Cup in Turkey.
 He started for the national team in the group-stage opener against Nigeria, scoring in a 3–2 win.
-He added a further two in the next two games, with South Korea and (2–2) Cuba (5–0).
+He added a further two in the next two games, with South Korea (2–2) and Cuba (5–0).

 Aladje won his only cap for the under-21 side on 14 August 2013, playing 78 minutes in a 5–2 friendly victory over Switzerland.